pydicom/pynetdicom/docs/tutorials/create_scu.rst

 In a new terminal, start ``storescp`` listening for association requests on port ``11112`` with the ``-v`` verbose flag.
-How you start ``storescp`` will depend on your operating system; for linux you should be able to do:
+How you start ``storescp`` will depend on your operating system; for Linux you should be able to do:

 .. code-block:: text